Apollo 11: Splashdown and quarantine

 The divers then passed biological isolation garments (BIGs) to the astronauts, and assisted them into the life raft.
 The possibility of bringing back pathogens from the lunar surface was considered remote, but NASA took precautions at the recovery site.
-The astronauts were rubbed down with a sodium hypochlorite solution and Columbia wiped with Povidone-iodine to remove any lunar dust that might be present.
+The astronauts were rubbed down with a sodium hypochlorite solution and Columbia wiped with povidone-iodine to remove any lunar dust that might be present.
 The astronauts were winched on board the recovery helicopter.
 BIGs were worn until they reached isolation facilities on board Hornet.
 The raft containing decontamination materials was intentionally sunk.

 After touchdown on Hornet at 17:53 UTC, the helicopter was lowered by the elevator into the hangar bay, where the astronauts walked the 30 ft to the mobile quarantine facility (MQF), where they would begin the Earth-based portion of their 21 days of quarantine.
 This practice would continue for two more Apollo missions, Apollo 12 and Apollo 14, before the Moon was proven to be barren of life, and the quarantine process dropped.
 Nixon welcomed the astronauts back to Earth.
 He told them: "[A]s a result of what you've done, the world has never been closer together before."

 After Nixon departed, Hornet was brought alongside the 5 ST Columbia, which was lifted aboard by the ship's crane, placed on a dolly and moved next to the MQF.
-It was then attached to the MQF with a flexible tunnel, allowing the lunar samples, film, data tapes and other items to be removed.
-Hornet returned to Pearl Harbor, where the MQF was loaded onto a Lockheed C-141 Starlifter and airlifted to the Manned Spacecraft Center.
-The astronauts arrived at the Lunar Receiving Laboratory at 10:00 UTC on July 28.
+It was then attached to the MQF with a flexible tunnel, allowing the lunar samples, film, data tapes and other items to be removed by MQF project engineer John Hirasaki.
+He placed the two Apollo Lunar Sample Return Containers (ALSRC) containing lunar samples, space suits and film cassettes into plastic bags.
+Hirasaki then passed the bags out of the MQF through a transfer lock with a decontamination wash.
+All of the collected materials were flown to Ellington Air Force Base in Houston and taken to the Lunar Receiving Laboratory (LRL) within 48 hours of splashdown.

+Hornet returned to Pearl Harbor on July 26, where it was welcomed by thousands of people.
+The MQF was loaded onto a Lockheed C-141 Starlifter at Hickam Air Force Base and airlifted to Houston, landing on July 27.
+The astronauts arrived at the LRL at 10:00 UTC on July 28.
 Columbia was taken to Ford Island for deactivation, and its pyrotechnics made safe.
 It was then taken to Hickham Air Force Base, from whence it was flown to Houston in a Douglas C-133 Cargomaster, reaching the Lunar Receiving Laboratory on July 30.